cse110-sp24-group32/cse110-sp24-group32/README.md

 5. Repo required review from one person before merge

-6. Merge if no conflicts
+6. Merge if no conflicts and linter + tests pass